jdmartin/programming-beginners/python.md

 [Want to learn Django?
 Start here.](https://elweb.co/want-to-learn-django-start-here/) - Nice little post with a collection of resources.

+MDN, [Django Web Framework](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) - Excellent overview of Django and working with Django.

 [How to think like a computer scientist](http://openbookproject.net/thinkcs/python/english2e/) - Useful overview of CS concepts using Python.

 [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide) - From Python.org.
 A nice collection of resources.

+[Python Cheatsheet](https://www.pythonsheets.com) - Nice collection of code snippets for common, occasionally arcane tasks.

+Dev.to, [An Introduction to NumPy](https://dev.to/gautamkrishnar/an-introduction-to-numpy) - Handy overview of this useful scientific module.